Travelling this winter

 Check engine oil: use your dipstick to check the oil before any long journey and top up if needed.
 Take your car to a garage if you’re topping up more than usual.

-Check water: make sure you always have good visibility by keeping your screen wash topped up so you can clear debris or dirt off your windscreen.
+Check screen wash: make sure you always have good visibility by keeping your screen wash topped up so you can clear debris or dirt off your windscreen.

 Check lights: check your indicators, hazard lights, headlights, fog lights, reverse lights and brake lights.
 If they’re not functioning properly, you’re putting yourself at risk.
 Also, light malfunctions can be a reason for your vehicle to fail its MOT.